hackabean/Powershell-Persistence/README.md

 # Powershell-Persistence
 List of powershell persistence methods, all in one place.
+Not found in Powershell Empire.

 Name  : User even persistence